asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-Stack-Research/Investigation-of-a-reSIProcate-Based-SIP-Channel-Driver-in-Asterisk.md

 C++ requires the inclusion and initialization of the C++ run-time library.
 On many systems this means that the compilable unit containing the entry point for the process must be compiled with a C++ compiler and linked to the C++ run-time library.
 Alternatively, and only if supported, the run-time must be loaded and initialized through some other means.

-!!! info ""
+/// note
 Manually managing the loading and loading of a run-time library may raise issues such as race conditions during startup and shutdown.

-[//]: # (end-info)
+///

 Asterisk Specific Considerations
 ================================